jenkinsci/java-client-api/jenkins-client-it-docker/README.md

 TODO
 ----
-  * I need to find a way to get the jar which is being built by the [Jenkins API client for Java][1].
-May be i need to move the integration test part to the main project.

   * Create a docker image which contains [JaCoCo plugin installed][pr-99].
   * Create a docker image which contains [TestNG plugin installed][pr-99].